On this page:

 41.6 - Requirements for provider eCAFs

-Providers are encouraged to enable students to complete and submit CAFs electronically [HESA Division 174].
+Students need to complete and submit CAFs electronically [HESA Division 174].
 Providers may choose to use their own, purpose-built eCAFs, or they may choose to use the Government eCAF, which is available for all approved providers.
-Providers who elect to use their own eCAF systems must meet the requirements in the ETA and chapter 8 of the Administration Guidelines (see part 41.6), and ensure that their eCAFs are ‘approved forms’.
+Providers who elect to use their own eCAF systems must meet the requirements in the ETA and chapter 8 of the Administration Guidelines and ensure that their eCAFs are ‘approved forms’.

 An approved form comprises all the information contained in the Government eCAF.
 The department will provide access to the Government eCAF as the point of reference that providers must use to develop their provider eCAFs.